eghor2005/greenhouse-irrigation-system/README.md

-# greenhouse-irrigation-system
-GreenHouse Irrigation System 🌱  Dual-mode plant watering system.
-Manual: set duration (potentiometer), start with button.
-Auto: pump activates after 30min dry sensor, stops 15sec after water returns.
-Features ST7735 display, relay control, anti-short-cycle logic.
-Prevents pump burnout, saves water. 🌿
+**GreenHouse Irrigation System** 🌱

+Dual-mode Arduino plant watering system with TFT display.

+**Manual mode** - Set duration (1-2048 sec) with potentiometer, press button to water.

+**Auto mode** - No water for 30 min → pump ON.
+Water detected for 15 sec → pump OFF.

+**Hardware:** ST7735 display, relay module, water sensor, potentiometer, button.

 ## The system in greenhouse
 ![The system is on a barrel](greenhouse-irrigation-system/photos/1.jpg)